mlsamsit/Your-first-pull-request/README.md

 5) Give a message <code>git commit -m "message"</code>
 6) Push the changes <code>git push</code>
 7) Create a pull request
-8) Congracts !! you have created your first Pull request.
+8) Congractulation !! you have created your first Pull request.